 More recent inspiration has come from singer/songwriters like Lucinda Williams, Gillian Welch, Amos Lee, Jason Isbell, Ryan Adams, Eliza Gilkyson, James McMurtry and, perhaps more importantly the dozens of great artists he's met in recent years in and around the downtown New York City music scene.

 Jim is a graduate of the Hartt School of Music and studied with Oscar Ghiglia at the Aspen Music Festival and School.
 He has taught guitar at Simon's Rock (Bard College), the Loomis Chaffee School and the Hartt School Community Division.
 He studied audio engineering at the Audio Institute of Research and worked at Counterpoint Studios and Soundtrack Studios as assistant engineer, engineer and digital editor for advertising clients and recording artists including Laurie Anderson, Grace Jones, Leon Redbone, Eric Bogosian, Rosenshontz and many others.
 After earning a graduate degree in business he went to work for his family's publishing company.
 Since 2009 he has been writing and performing in the New York area.
 His album of original music PERFECT ON PAPER was released in June 2017.
-He has two daughters, two cats, and after 30 years in New York City now lives in the beautiful Hudson Valley in upstate New York.
+He has two daughters, two cats, and after 30 years in New York City he now lives in the mid-Hudson valley in upstate New York.